-Staff may have access to real-time monitors.
-Images will be viewed on monitors placed in secure areas to ensure privacy.
+Staff may have access to real-time video monitors.
+The monitors are located in secure areas to ensure privacy.
 Designated staff may additionally access stored footage in pursuit of documented incidents of criminal activity or violation of the Library's rules of conduct.
-Staff designated to access stored footage are: the Executive and Associate Directors, Facilities Manager, and Information Technology and Instructional Librarian, and other individuals designated by the Executive Director.
+Staff designated to access stored footage are the Executive and Associate Directors, Facilities Manager, and other individuals designated by the Executive Director.

-Library user access to video footage is not allowed without a valid court order.
+Library user access to video footage is only allowed with a valid court order.
 For investigations initiated by law enforcement agencies, recorded data will be made available to law enforcement upon presentation of a valid court order or subpoena establishing probable cause to review the data.
-However, in emergency situations that present imminent danger of physical harm, law enforcement may gain access without a court order.
-In such imminent danger emergencies where law enforcement calls for a waiver of the court order, the requesting officer is required to provide their name, agency, badge number, the nature of the emergency, and the extent of data requested.
+However, in emergencies that present an imminent danger of physical harm, law enforcement may gain access without a court order.
+In such imminent danger emergencies where law enforcement calls for a waiver of the court order, the requesting officer must provide their name, agency, badge number, the nature of the emergency, and the extent of data requested.

-Production of video copies for distribution is limited to designated staff as specified above and may only be carried out with permission from the executive or associate director.
+Production of video copies for distribution is limited to designated staff as specified above and may only be carried out with permission from the Executive or Assistant Director.

-Images will be stored for a length of time based on available storage, but no longer than 30 days, except when retention is specifically requested by someone with authority to access recordings as specified in this policy, or for images used in ban-and-bar documentation.
+Images will be stored for a length of time based on available storage, but 30 days at maximum, except when retention is specifically requested by someone with authority to access recordings as specified in this policy or for images used in ban-and-bar documentation.
 As new images are recorded, the oldest images will be automatically deleted.
 The length of storage time varies depending on the camera's memory and recording length.

 In situations involving banned-and-barred users, stored still images may be shared with staff system-wide.
-Shared images may remain posted in restricted staff areas for the duration of the banning period.
-After the banning period ends, these images are archived in the administrative offices for five years.
+Shared images may remain posted in restricted staff areas for the banning period.
+After the ban ends, these images will be archived in the administrative offices for five years.

-Because security cameras are not constantly monitored, staff and Library users should take appropriate precautions for their safety and security of personal property.
-The Manchester Community Library is not responsible for loss of property or personal injury.
+Because security cameras are not constantly monitored, staff and library users should take appropriate precautions to protect their personal property and safety.
+The Manchester Community Library is not responsible for property loss or personal injury.